jparkerweb/pexels-banner/README.md

 - Customize image size and orientation
 - Set default keywords for when no specific keyword is provided
 - Adjust vertical position of the banner image globally or per note
+- Customize frontmatter field names for banner and Y-position
 - Seamless integration with Obsidian's interface

 ## Installation